 Additionally, the number of pieces has risen to 20936 pieces per day – of which 20307 pieces are in good condition and 629 are defective.
 The quality score is 0.97 (97%).
 The performance remained stable at 98.6%.
 The daily OEE became 91.6%.

-The TEEP, is = 0.986 * 0.97 * (460/24*60) = ~0.306 (30.6%).
-This means that the company still has plenty of room to grow — even without acquiring new equipment or facilities.
+The company still has plenty of room to grow — even without acquiring new equipment or facilities.

-We see that he OEE gives you an idea of the maximum production capacity, whereas the TEEP is a good indicator of the scalability of your business.
+Note how the OEE gives you an idea of the maximum production capacity, whereas the TEEP is a good indicator of the scalability of your business.
 If you have a high OEE but a low TEEP, it’s time to consider extending shifts, creating a new shift (for example, at night) or start operating on weekends.

 What is OOE?